vitejs/vite/docs/guide/api-vite-runtime.md

 }
 ```

 Vite exports `ESModulesRunner` that implements this interface by default.
 It uses `new AsyncFunction` to run code, so if the code has inlined source map it should contain an [offset of 2 lines](https://tc39.es/ecma262/#sec-createdynamicfunction) to accommodate for new lines added.
 This is done automatically by `server.ssrFetchModule`.
-If your runner implementation doesn't have this contraint, you should use `fetchModule` (exported from `vite`) directly.
+If your runner implementation doesn't have this constraint, you should use `fetchModule` (exported from `vite`) directly.

 ## HMRRuntimeConnection